How Long Does Milk Last Past the Expiration Date?

 Conclusion

-In conclusion, milk can often be consumed safely past the expiration date if stored correctly and showing no signs of spoilage.
+In conclusion, milk can often be consumed safely past the expiration date if stored correctly and shows no signs of spoilage.
 However, it's essential to use your judgment and rely on sensory cues to determine its freshness.
-By following proper storage guidelines and being mindful of signs of spoilage, you can enjoy milk safely even after the expiration date.
+By following proper storage guidelines, being mindful of signs of spoilage, and understanding the science behind milk, you can enjoy milk safely, even after the expiration date.

 Remember, when in doubt, it's always best to err on the side of caution and discard milk that appears spoiled.
 Stay informed, practice food safety, and enjoy your dairy products responsibly!